zd-restore/EMC-hierarchical-model/README.md

-## EMC-hierarchical-model
-## Data for A Bayesian Approach to Model Temporal Variability in Urban Stormwater Event Mean Concentrations.
+### Data for A Bayesian Approach to Model Temporal Variability in Urban Stormwater Event Mean Concentrations.
 #### The global and seasonal components are retained separately for consistency with the EMC structural formulation.
 However, interpretation is based on the combined seasonal composite, that is, levels global+seasonal rather than on the components separately.

 #### Detailed EMC structural formulation can be found in the manuscript.